 Best Futures Contracts for Day Trading

-Futures are an attractive market for day traders.
-Today trade stocks you need at least $25,000, but today trade futures you can start with as little as $1,000...although starting with at least $3,500 is recommended.
-Another allure of futures trading is that big returns (and losses) are possible since you only need a small amount of capital to control positions which can produce big profits/losses in seconds.
+While you'll need at least $25,000 to day trade stocks, you can start day trading futures with as little as $750—although starting with more is recommended, depending on your risk level.
+Big returns (and losses) are possible since you only need a small amount of capital to control positions that can produce big profits and losses in seconds.

 How to Pick a Futures Contract to Day Trade

 In terms of volume, day trade contracts that typically trade more than 300,000 contracts in a day.
 It assures you can buy and sell at the levels you want and that there will be another trader there to trade with you.

 As of April 2020, the Chicago Mercantile Exhange Group reports the following are the most heavily traded futures contracts:

 Based on volume, these are consistently some of the top picks.
 Traders then need to look at margins and movement to determine which suits their finances and trading style.

 Day trading margins vary by broker.
 To provide an idea though, NinjaTrader brokerage offers the following day trading margins on these contracts.

 - E-Mini S&P 500 (ES): $500 day-trading margin per contract